tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/购买指南/免费额度_intl_en.md

 | Service request | 1 million |

 >!
->- The free tier is counted for all resources of a single user in each region.
+> - The free tier is counted for all resources of a single user in each region.
->- **The Free Tier perk will end at 23:59:59 on June 30, 2021.**
+> - **The Free Tier perk will end at 23:59:59 on December 31, 2021.**
->- The daily free tier will not be accumulated into the next billing cycle.
+> - The daily free tier will not be accumulated into the next billing cycle.
 > - If your service is suspended due to violations or overdue payment, you will not be eligible for the Free Tier perk.
 Free tier will be unavailable until the service is restarted.
->- The free tier is applicable to all regions supported by CLS.
+> - The free tier is applicable to all regions supported by CLS.
+> - For information about estimated costs, please go to [Price Calculator](https://buy.cloud.tencent.com/price/cls/calculator) to export estimated bills.

 ## Samples